Blog > Last mile delivery

 A customer requests a last-minute delivery or pick-up?
 Thanks to geolocation, the tool immediately identifies the vehicles nearest to the site in question.
 It also identifies the best opportunities for you to minimise travel and transport costs.
 If necessary, you can assign the extra stops to the pre-selected driver, and his roadmap is automatically recalculated.

 A customer is worried about a late delivery?
 Thanks to the overview of the drivers’ progress in the field, you can immediately tell them the remaining steps and the estimated time of arrival.

 The geolocation system also enables a more effective response to unforeseen traffic events.
 In the case of an accident or traffic jam, the system re-optimises the route, taking into account these unexpected constraints.

 Last but not least, to reduce the cost of delivering materials, the scanning of roadmaps and transport documents.
 Using the AntsRoute mobile application saves a lot of time, and therefore money, on the administrative management of routes.

-There is no longer the need to print out paper route sheets.
-These are dispatched and sent directly to the smartphones of your drivers.
-There is no need to chase after signed delivery notes either, as drivers now send delivery confirmations in digital format.
-These notes automatically include:
+No more need to print out paper route sheets.
+These are dispatched and sent directly to your staff’s smartphones.
+There’s also no need to chase after signed delivery notes, as drivers now send delivery confirmations in digital format.
+These delivery notes automatically include:

 By optimising the different elements of material delivery, you can significantly reduce the number of kilometres travelled and the associated operational costs: fuel costs, vehicle maintenance, workload, etc.

-This article made you want to know more about AntsRoute, our complete delivery optimisation solution?
+Has this article inspired you to find out more about AntsRoute, our complete delivery optimisation solution?
 Test the software and the mobile application for free during 7 days, by clicking here !